 Custodial and maintenance staff will frequently disinfect highly touched surfaces, like door handles and railings as much as possible.
 Classroom electronics, tables/desks, and other shared items will be cleaned by custodians and staff.
 Restrooms and locker rooms will continue to be cleaned with hospital grade disinfectants and cleaners.

 How will proper hand washing be maintained?

 Additional hand washing time will be built into the daily schedule.
 Teachers and staff will monitor students to ensure proper handwashing techniques.
 When hand washing is not feasible, hand sanitizer will be available.
-Teachers will be issued a spray bottle of hand sanitizer and will spray students hands before entering or exiting the classroom.
+Teachers will be issued a spray bottle of hand sanitizer and will spray students hands before entering the classroom.
 Please consider the CDC site on handwashing to help your student learn best practices.